Astros vs. Rockies Player Props Betting Odds

-The Houston Astros host the Colorado Rockies at Minute Maid Park on Tuesday at 4:10 PM ET.
-Those looking to place a player prop wager can find odds for Kyle Tucker, Ryan McMahon and others in this game.
+Those looking to place a player prop wager can find odds on Kyle Tucker, Ryan McMahon and others in the Houston Astros-Colorado Rockies matchup at Minute Maid Park on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!